 Charles is the owner of a photo-shop.
 He is not too friendly and spends his evenings alone, and one day he finally decides to get a social life.
 He meets elderly Florence, who is tormented by her gambling husband Lester and longs for the son Willie she hasn't seen or heard from in 20 years.
-Written by

 Did You Know?